DEck13/baseball_research/README.md

 [with Charlie Young and David Dalpiaz] The spraydists directory contains a
 manuscript on spray chart distributions.
 Spray chart distributions are 2-dimensional distributions of the final batted ball locations corresponding to a batter vs. pitcher matchup of interest.
-A shiny app that allows users to study batter vs. pitcher matchups visually and numerically can be viewed [here](https://seam.stat.illinois.edu).
+Our website which contains a shiny app that allows users to study batter vs. pitcher matchups visually and numerically can be viewed [here](https://seam.stat.illinois.edu).

 ### Paradoxical relationship of fWAR and wins